Ouxsoft/LivingMarkup/docs/index.md

 # Examples
 See how LivingMarkup can be used through our [Examples](https://github.com/hxtree/LivingMarkup/blob/master/examples/README.md).

-# `PageDirector`
+# `Director`
-The PageDirector is passed a PageBuilder and parameters (containing a HTML/XML document and a list of elements to make dynamic), it then instantiates those elements as objects using their attributes and arguments, orchestrates method calls to those objects (hooks), replaces the element with returned value from a method call, and returns provides the parsed document.
+The Director is passed a Builder and parameters (containing a HTML/XML document and a list of elements to make dynamic), it then instantiates those elements as objects using their attributes and arguments, orchestrates method calls to those objects (hooks), replaces the element with returned value from a method call, and returns provides the parsed document.

-## `PageBuilder`
+## `Builder`
-The PageBuilder receives parameters passed from the PageDirector and uses them to instantiate and return a Page object.
+The Builder receives parameters passed from the Director and uses them to instantiate and return a Page object.

 ## `Page`
 The Page loads a DOM object and uses Handlers and Hooks to instantiate Components and modify the DOM.